templebay33/brimstone_reference/lore.md

 Each enemy design is often narratively connected and native to one of the world settings in Shadows of Brimstone.
 Of course, due to Gates creating temporary bridges between two worlds, it is possible to encounter enemies that are not native to the world in which the Heroes find themselves exploring.
 But in general, encountering non-native enemies should be more rare in order to make each world setting feel more narratively cohesive.
 There are some enemies, such as the Shikari Nomad's, which are specifically designed as enemies that travel through Gates to worlds that are not native to themselves as part of their narrative design.

 ### Enemies - Various

+**Harionago**
+A Harionago is a ghastly spectre of a powerful sorceress or noble lady of great wealth and distinction.
+In death, she is a cruel spirit with a mind for murder.
+Her long, flowing black hair holds her ghostly body aloft, while swirling around to ensnare her victims with barbed hooks, allowing her to drain away their life force, leaving behind little more than a desiccated husk.

+**Tengu**
+Born high on raven's black wings, the demonic Tengu descend from the skies with razor sharp talons and blades of flashing steel!
+They are unmatched in skill with the sword, parrying aside blows with ease while slicing and slashing with lightning speed.
+Wearing traditional, long-nosed masks, the Tengu hide their true faces from the prying eyes of the unworthy.

+Once thought to be creatures of legend, the Tengu have been emboldened by the return of the one they call master, Sho-Riu...The Dragon King!
+Now the skies grow dark with swarms of these vicious killers, attacking travelers on the road with impunity and frequently raiding villages and sailors at sea.

 **Bastet Assassins**
 Using the shadows to move quickly, unseen and silent, the Bastet Assassins are nimble warriors of the Goddess Bastet.
 They strike without warning and fade back into the darkness with a whispering purr.